 At that point I was the operations director for a national company, I resigned as it was no longer fun.
 I used to deal with the oil industry and loved it, but the late eighties were not a good time for businesses here in the UK.
 I moved into the property sector and set up a small management company dealing with residential lettings in Southern England. and the rest as they say is history.

 Nowadays I have a fare amount of

-spare time as the business virtually runs itself.
-(My staff might say
+spare time as I am semi retired and the business virtually runs itself.

 in Yorkshire.
 (That seems so long ago now 2007 to 2009) Now I get

 the time to enjoy it.
-I have a wonderful partner, Moira and we enjoy
+I have a wonderful partner, Moira (a Sheffield

 "What floats my boat?"